Search & view objects¶

 Object summary pages differ slightly per object type but follow a similar pattern.

 At the top of the page are 3-4 action icons.
 Below, the object’s metadata is displayed.
 The ‘Version control’ information is the same for all objects.
-The ‘Attributes’ vary by object type and contains user-defined attributes.
+The ‘Attributes’ vary by object type and contains the user-defined attributes.

 Further down you will see information relating to any Files that have been appended.
 If none have, you just see the option to upload a File or link to an existing one.